 Get the Help You Deserve After a Multi-Car Accident

 Determining how much fault each driver bears for the crash is often difficult in multi-vehicle accidents.
 You have to prove which drivers:

 - Owed you a duty of care

 - Breached the duty of care by failing to act like reasonable drivers would in similar circumstances

 - Caused your injuries which would not have occurred but for the drivers’ negligence

 You also need to establish that you have a legal right to damages.
 Accordingly, it is essential to work with an experienced motor vehicle accident lawyer who knows how to gather evidence and make convincing arguments to resolve your case fairly.

 The attorneys of Hupy and Abraham have helped more than 70,000 personal injury clients over the past 50 years.
 Together, our clients have recovered more than $1 billion for their injuries.

 We know how to investigate complicated car accident cases and fight to protect our clients’ rights.
 Insurance companies know that we mean business and that if they are unwilling to provide fair settlements, that we will go to court to protect our clients’ rights.

-Contact us today to schedule a free consultation in our Cedar Rapids, Des Moines, or Quad Cities office.
+Contact us today to schedule a free consultation in our Cedar Rapids, Des Moines, or Davenport office.
 If you can’t come to us, then we will come to you!
 Learn more about your rights and our Win or It’s Free Guarantee today.